turanszkij/WickedEngine/README.md

 [Devblog](https://turanszkij.wordpress.com/)<br/>
 [Videos](https://www.youtube.com/playlist?list=PLLN-1FTGyLU_HJoC5zx6hJkB3D2XLiaxS)<br/>

-You can download the engine by using Git and cloning the repository, or downloading it as zip, which will give you the full C++ source code that you must build for yourself.
+You can download the engine by using Git and cloning the repository, or downloading it as zip.
+This will give you the full C++ source code that you must build for yourself.
 Building is simply pressing F5 in Visual Studio.
-You can also choose to download a pre-built version of the Editor or Tests applications, which will allow you to load content and write LUA scripts out of the box. <br/>
+You can also choose to download a pre-built version of the Editor or Tests applications, which will allow you to load content and write LUA scripts. <br/>

 ![Emitter](https://turanszkij.files.wordpress.com/2019/02/emitterskinned2.gif) ![Drone](https://turanszkij.files.wordpress.com/2018/11/drone_anim.gif) <br/>